 Click to view Dust

-JA: Dust the video was made while I was preparing or sweeping the floor in Rylagh an old house of my dads, to draw chalk, I just saw the dust in the light coming through the window and recorded it. i d always wanted to touch the light or grasp it as since a child I always tried to hold the rays that came through windows , in the moment really believing it would be physical.
-The dust makes the light tangible, it becomes the lights channel Afterwards when I watched it the work became very significant.
-It references the projector and the dust in the light rays from the projector beam, and this led to me projecting the slide of the broom that i used to sweep the dust , …..
+JA: Dust the video was made while I was preparing or sweeping the floor there to make a shadow tracing with chalk, I saw the dust in the light coming through the window and recorded it.
+As a child I always tried to ‘hold’ the rays that came through windows, reaching out to touch them, in the moment really believing it would be physical.
+The dust here, makes the light tangible, it becomes the lights channel.
+Afterwards when I watched it the work became very significant.
+It references photographic equipment through the visual echo of dust in the light rays from a projector beam, and this is why I made a slide to project in my space of the broom that I used to sweep the dust.

 RD: I’m particularly struck by references to photography’s history throughout your work, Dust obviously references Fox Talbot early image of a broom.
 And the woman in Normandy Figure seems like a cipher for the first photograph emanating from Niepce’s window.
 You also create links between the past and present with your use of different technologies, photograms and lumigrams, black and white film, an old fashioned slide projector juxtaposed with a digital film projection.
 And as we’ve discussed your interest in history and the passage of time is evident in the subject matter, dust and the sweep of history.
 You have said that your work engages with Fox Talbot’s belief that photography shifted our understanding of light by turning time into space.
 Can you explain that more?

 JA: I think, in terms of Talbot’s quote QUOTE that photography turned time into space shifting our understanding, has influenced my work through its resonance with the mechanics and the technology of photography more than the finished photograph itself.
 The process of light going through the machine or registering onto a surface is really exciting, it is the mechanics and the process.
 That’s why with my work the process is important; the work is almost always ‘in progress’ rather than a finished piece